HKUST-C4G/diffusion-rm/README.md

 *Note: Our model tends to favor image quality.
 To better balance semantic alignment, we recommend mixing it with other advantages (e.g., PickScore).
 This usually leads to better optimization performance.*

+## 📧 Contact

+If you have any question, please reach out to me at `gongyeliuu@gmail.com`.

 ## 🎓 Citation